arnaghosh/DL-neuro_Papers/README.md

 + [Joint Optimization of Algorithmic Suites for EEG Analysis](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6944253) - EMBC 2014 paper.
 Uses backprop to jointly optimize spatial projection matrix (initialized with regular CSP), temporal projection matrix and a classifier.
 Results on BCI II and III datasets.

++ [Deep Feature Learning for EEG recordings](https://arxiv.org/pdf/1511.04306.pdf) - Sebastian Stober paper.
+Classification of listened music tracks from EEG in OpenMIIR dataset.
+Used supervised CNN training, then CAEs (Conv AEs) to learn common signal components and compared the reconstruction loss to PCA and ICA components.
+Used similarity-constraint encoding and cross-trial encoding (Hydra-nets) to learn "neural" components of the signal (noise removal) and then used these features for classification.
+A brief presentation of the work here - [ppt](http://bib.sebastianstober.de/2015-12-01_BMI.pdf).

 ## Datasets:-
 http://bnci-horizon-2020.eu/database/data-sets